 My oldest daughter turns four in two months, which means that we’ve been through three children’s birthday parties so far – and by parties, I mean events.
-My in-laws have hosted all of them and don’t get me wrong, I’m extremely grateful for this, because throwing a kid’s birthday party can be stressful.
+My in-laws have hosted all of them and I’m extremely grateful for this, because throwing a kid’s birthday party can be stressful.

 However, they do parties BIG.
 My husband has a large family and the parties are just different than the parties I had growing up.
 We didn’t have a ton of games or bouncers, the guest list was always just a few close friends and family (20-30 people max) and most of the time we didn’t have a full meal.

 The birthday party was usually held between lunch and dinner, so we just had some appetizers and cake.

-As fun as the large parties can be, they are exhausting and extremely stressful for me.
+As fun as the large parties can be, they’re also exhausting and extremely stressful for me.
 My anxiety was sky high the day of my daughter’s last birthday party.
-It was so bad that I had to excuse myself because I knew I was having a panic attack.
+It was so bad that I had to excuse myself because I felt a panic attack coming on.

 I decided I was ready to host my daughter’s first birthday and it was much less stressful this time!
 My goal was a simple, cute, fun party with as little stress as possible for everyone involved and I have to say, it was a success!

-Here are some tips for keeping things low-stress:
+Here are some tips for throwing a stress-free kid’s birthday party:

 This is completely acceptable in today’s world.
 Most of us have our friends and families email addresses but not always their physical address, since we don’t send actual mail as much anymore.

 Not only is this easy, but it’s free too!
 You don’t have to worry about addressing envelopes and paying for stamps.
 There are several websites where you can create cute, free e-vites like at evite.com.